 There seem to be two bus companies travelling daily, CTM and Supratours - is there anything to choose between them?
 And what chance is there of not being able to get a seat?

 I agree.
 I'm an American living in France.
 I'm in Morocco, and as mentioned travel is pretty safe on the non-governmental buses.
 Just expect a certain amount of chaos at the terminals.
 Just remain calm and you will see a pattern of behavior.
 Again expect inefficient service.
 If you're not traveling too far, take a grand taxi, but buy 2 seats as these workhorse Mercedes will only leave when they have 6 passengers.
-Buying 2 seats guarantees you space up front. about 5 years ago
+Buying 2 seats guarantees you space up front. over 5 years ago

 Robert's answer about the grand taxi is spot on!!
 That is exactly how it is here!
 As far as safety on the buses, I found them safe.
 Safe yes, comfortable...
 Not always the case. :) Lets face it, it gets hot in Morocco.
-Many of the buses do not have climate control. :) about 5 years ago
+Many of the buses do not have climate control. :) over 5 years ago